Published on August 31, 2021

 Any longer than one year, and students must sit out their first year at college.
 The NCAA also counts one season of competition for every year they compete.
 So for those who graduate high school early, this doesn’t mean they get an additional year to delay their collegiate enrollment.

-Knowing these rules are important and unfortunately many families aren’t aware until it’s too late.
+Knowing these rules is important and unfortunately many families aren’t aware until it’s too late.
 Each year a student plays after their one year off, they will be charged a year of eligibility.
 NCAA full qualifier status also includes playing eligibility.
 You could be academically eligible but only approved for 3 years of playing if you did not enroll in college during the appropriate time frame.

 For some students, choosing to take an NCAA course after graduation can help boost their NCAA GPA.
 It’s also possible to re-take the SAT/ACT.

-For those student-athletes who did not graduate high school in 4 years after entering 9th grade and you are not on track for NCAA DI eligibility, not all hope is lost!
+For those student-athletes who did not graduate high school in 4 years after entering 9th grade and are not on track for NCAA DI eligibility, not all hope is lost!
 You can still explore options at NCAA DII, NCAA DIII, Junior College, or NAIA schools and then transfer to an NCAA DI school after meeting the transfer requirements.

 Whether student-athletes choose to reclassify or attend a postgraduate or prep school, having a plan is key.
 Know the NCAA rules and the timeline for DI, maintain constant communication with the institution you plan on attending, and make sure you are on the right path.
 Honest Game can help!

 By Joyce Anderson, Honest Game Co-founder and COO